Future Homes Hub Logo

 • biodiversity credits bought for the development from the Government.

-In some cases the Local Planning Authority may ask for a higher percentage than 10%.
+In some cases, the Local Planning Authority may ask for a percentage higher than 10%.

 What steps you must take to demonstrate net gain